dipankardas011/dipankardas-portfolio/content/diary/Apr25.md

 description = "Let's talk about my April 2025"
 +++

+# Date 2025-04-09
+* ksctl emissions+cost for new recommendation
+* MCP security problems
+* learning about snyk ai tools
+* came to know how to use gemina screen share and debugging feature in natural language

 # Date 2025-04-08
 * ksctl emission for recommendation got fixed
 * snyk ai product lines